hostinger/builder-interview-challenge/autocomplete/README.md

 ![Image of autocomplete field](autocomplete.png)

 The task is vague on purpose.
-Dive as deep as you can, flex your Frontend knowledge, and note your decisions,
+Dive as deep as you can, flex your Frontend knowledge, and note your decisions.
+We'll ask about them.

 You will need some data for autocomplete, so here's Zyro categories API: https://ai-qa-wizard-text-similarity-yls6dto53q-uc.a.run.app/inference